-Fall 2020 Service Learning Fair - cancelled for the fall semester
+Spring 2021 Service Learning Fair - cancelled for the spring semester

-Our office will not be hosting a Service Learning Fair for the Fall 2020 semester.
+Our office will not be hosting a Service Learning Fair for the spring 2021 semester.
 Our office is following HCC's recovery and reopening plan, with many learning experiences online.
 Please check back for more information regarding future Service Learning Fairs.

 How do you want to make a difference in the community?Individual Volunteer Opportunities